Ecclesiastical province: Anglican Communion

 Member churches of the Anglican Communion are often referred to as provinces.
 Some provinces are coterminous with the boundaries of political states, some include multiple nations while others include only parts of a nation.
 Some, such as the Church of the Province of West Africa, have the word "province" in their names.
 These member churches are known as "provinces of the Anglican Communion", and are headed by a primate, who is usually also styled archbishop, but may have an alternative title such as primus (for example, the Primus of the Scottish Episcopal Church), presiding bishop, or moderator.

 The word is also used to refer to a grouping of dioceses within a member church, commonly known as a metropolitical province, metropolitan province, or internal province.
 The Church of England is divided into two such provinces: Canterbury and York.
 The Anglican Church of Australia has five provinces: New South Wales, Queensland, South Australia, Victoria and Western Australia, and an extraprovincial diocese of Tasmania.
-The Anglican Church of Canada has four: British Columbia and Yukon, Canada, Ontario, and Rupert's Land.
+The Anglican Church of Canada has four: British Columbia and Yukon, Canada, Ontario, and the Northern Lights.
 The Church of Ireland has two: Armagh and Dublin.
 The Episcopal Church in the United States of America (ECUSA) numbers, rather than names, its nine provinces.
 In all cases apart from ECUSA each metropolitan or internal province is headed by a metropolitan bishop with the title archbishop.